 For example, “Best”, “Most effective” are closely related but mean different things.

-Rephrase the question into a simpler version if necessary.
+Paraphrase the question to make it simpler if necessary.

 Keep in mind the question throughout the essay and remember to always answer the question.
 Don’t go off-point!